MonoGame/MonoGame/Documentation/articles/getting_started/1_creating_a_new_project_netcore.md

 ## Next steps

-Currently, when you do run your game, it is just clearing the surface with blue color.
-For further information on developing your game, please look at the [Understanding the Code](2_understanding_the_code.md).
+Currently, when you do run your game, is just clearing the surface with blue color.
+For further information on creating your game, please look at the [Understanding the Code](2_understanding_the_code.md).